-The EBA Guidelines specify that the relevant servicer should be considered to have the requisite elements of the criterion if it is "an entity that is subject to prudential and capital regulation and supervision in the Union" (see EBA Guidelines point 72(a)).
+The EBA Guidelines specify that the relevant servicer should be considered to have the requisite elements of the criterion if it is "an entity that is subject to prudential and capital regulation and supervision in the Union".

-This requirement is certainly met by FCA Bank, which is a bank authorised in Italy since January 2015, and was previously authorised as a regulated financial intermediary, as confirmed in the statements contained in the sections mentioned in point 54 and above.
+This requirement is certainly met by Agos, as confirmed in the statements contained in the sections mentioned in point 54 and above.